Lars020212/BachelorThesis/README.md

-is the one that is in this repository, two xterm windows will open, first h2, and after a delay h1, when the h2 window opens, run the bash script node_commands this will run a QUIC server in h2 and a QUIC client in h1, if all is working correctly the different protocols used for this thesis will run for the specified file sizes and ranges, after the run is complete the mean transfer time is logged in excel file named output in the logs folder.
+is the one that is in this repository, two xterm windows will open, first h2, and after a delay h1, when the h2 window opens, run the bash script node_commands this will run a QUIC server in h2 and a QUIC client in h1, if all is working correctly the different protocols used for this thesis will run for the specified file sizes and ranges, after the run is complete the mean transfer time is logged in an excel file named output in the logs folder.